 “They’ll think I’m being attention-seeking.”

-Stigma is certainly one of the biggest factors that influences self-blame.
-I’ve been told so many times that I’m deserving of help and that the mental illness isn’t my fault, but I’m still painfully aware of what people think about others in my situation.
+Stigma is certainly one of the biggest factors that influence self-blame.
+I’ve been told so many times that I’m deserving of help and that mental illness isn’t my fault, but I’m still painfully aware of what people think about others in my situation.
 They think that they’re ‘trying it on’, they’re ‘lazy’, they’re ‘a failure’ or they’re ‘crazy’.
-No one has said these things to me directly, but many have done about others in the past, and so what makes me any different?
+No one has said these things to me directly, but many have done about others in the past, so what makes me any different?
 In the end, I take those bigoted phrases and I internalise them.
 I write them on all the little bricks that I have built and end up ruining the walls of progress.

 How can we overcome these feelings of self-blame?